codemonday-dev/cmd-debugging-exam/README.md

 console.log("result:", result)
 console.log("balance:", balance)
 ```
-what is the outcome out the program
+Can the user always deposit the cash